neo-project/docs/docs/en-us/basic/consensus/consensus_protocol.md

     8. Save the signature of the speaker into current context.

-    9. If there's no transaction in this request, directly check local collection of `PrepareResponse`, and broadcast `Commit` message in case of enough `PrepareResponse` collected.
+    9. If there's no transaction in this request, directly check the local collection of `PrepareResponse`, and broadcast the `Commit` message in case of enough `PrepareResponse` collected.

     10. Collect and verify transactions in the proposal block from memory pool.

         1. Ignore if the transaction failed to pass verification or the transaction did not meet strategic requirements.

         2. Otherwise the transaction will be saved into current consensus context.

     11. Verify the transactions required by blocks in the unconfirmed transaction pool and add them into current context.